Connect with us

 The op-ed covered much of the same ground Reeves presented in interviews on national television in May after the leak of a draft opinion showing the Supreme Court is poised to overturn Roe.
 The ruling in the Mississippi case, Dobbs v.
 Jackson Women’s Health Organization, will likely come later this month.

 “Being pro-life is about more than just being anti-abortion,” he wrote.
-“It requires working to ensure that every child who is brought into the world, no matter their situation, is given every opportunity for future .”
+“It requires working to ensure that every child who is brought into the world, no matter their situation, is given every opportunity for future success.”

 During the 2022 legislative session, Sen. Kevin Blackwell, R-Southaven authored a bill to extend postpartum Medicaid coverage from 60 days to a year after childbirth.
 He pitched it as a pro-life measure, and it garnered broad bipartisan support in the Senate, but Speaker of the House Philip Gunn, R-Clinton, killed the legislation.
 Gunn claimed it would expand Medicaid, which he opposes.